bridgecrew-perf7/DEVELOPMENT-DEPLOYMENT/README.md

-# PANDAS-ML
+# DATA-AGGREGATE-AI

-This repository is for small to medium sized machine learning applications using pandas, it's appendices and several other tools related to machine learning and general data accumulation.
+This repository is a collection of small to large applications that solve questions of web scraping, web automation, data purification and artificial intelligence use cases.